Ehmkayel/WTF-React/README.md

 - An explanation of npm
 - package.json
-- A description of Vite and
+- A description of Vite
-- Steps to run and develop the

 ## Answers